• Skip to primary navigation

 • Fill a large saucepan with water, salt well and bring to a boil.
 In a large bowl, prepare an ice bath.

 • Rinse the spinach with cold water to remove any dirt, especially around the roots.
 Remove any hairs from the roots.
-Cut the spinach into 7 cm (2 3/4 inch) long pieces.
+Cut the spinach into 7 centimeter (2 3/4 inch) long pieces.
 Keeping the purple roots intact.
 Split the roots in half horizontally and keep separately.

 • In a medium bowl, combine the dressing ingredients and stir until the sugar has dissolved.
 Set aside.